round/Twitter-Links-beta/readme.md

 ## Planned Features

 * Button clicks to toggle popup window for each tab
-* Remove nonessential UI elements from the popup wepage
 * Experimental: open results in native Chrome popover
-* Maybe: settings for Top vs Latest and/or 'People You Follow'